< < Section 3 ... begins after this brief (15 line) site summary. Many souls consult this site without any Index page review. > >

 Maria was conceived without the stain of Original Sin.

-Maria conceived by the Holy Ghost without the cooperation of
+Maria conceived by the Holy Spirit without the cooperation of

 Maria bore her Son without any violation of her virginal